phantomzone-org/phantom/compiler-tests/README.md

 This directory contains end-to-end examples of using Phantom.

 * Template: Simple example to get started with Phantom.
+Evaluates an encrypted polynomial on the encrypted input.
+* String Matching: Compares the encrypted input string with the string stored in memory.
 * OTC Quote: OTC desk quote generation program on encrypted trade intent for the BTC/USD pair.
 * Uniswap: Constant function automated market maker (CF-AMM) program that executes encrypted trade on encrypted pool.